fleschutz/CWTS/README.md

 🏆 Ranking by Compiler Warnings
 --------------------------------
-One simple rule: each .cpp file (a test case) compiled without any warning or error counts as a miss.
+There's one rule only: each .cpp file (a test case) compiled without any warning or error counts as a miss.
 And the winner is:

 1. **clang-tidy 10.0** which misses 8 warnings
 2. **Clang 10.0.0** which misses 11 warnings